sonia-auv/proc_vision_ros2/README.md

 # proc_vision_ros2

-The project use a model of IA to infer on iage from the camera.
+The project use a model of IA to infer on image from the camera.
 It's use Yolo for the model

 ---